Prince Carl Philip, Duke of Värmland: Arms

 Prince Carl Philip's coat of arms is based on the greater coat of arms of Sweden.
-It features in the first and fourth quarters, the Three Crowns; in the second, the lion of the House of Bjelbo; and in the third, the eagle of the arms of Värmland, representing the titular designation of his dukedom.
+It features in the first and fourth quarters, the Three Crowns; in the second, the lion of the House of Bjälbo; and in the third, the eagle of the arms of Värmland, representing the titular designation of his dukedom.
 In the centre, on an inescutcheon, is the dynastic arms of the House of Bernadotte.
 Surrounding the shield is the chain of the Order of the Seraphim.